manpagez: man pages & more

 DESCRIPTION

-Read a patch from the standard input and compute the patch ID for it.
+Read patches from standard input and compute the patch IDs.

 A "patch ID" is nothing but a sum of SHA-1 of the file diffs associated